Whiteknight/ParserObjects/docs/v6/parsers_core.md

 The core single parsers are all generic on the type of input they accept.
 For a list of additional parsers which are related strictly to parsing strings with character input sequences, see the [String/Character Parsers](parsers_chars.md) page.
 In addition, there are several specialty parsers related to parsing common patterns from programming languages and serialization formats, which also take character input sequences.
 You can find these in the [Programming Parsers](parsers_programming.md) page.

 Throughout the descriptions of these parsers, examples will be shown where one parser is functionally or logically equivalent to a combination of other parsers.
 This is done to give multiple possible ways to understand some of the trickier concepts.
+Often, the shorter single-method declarations are more optimized than the combinations you would create yourself.

 The best way to access these core parsers is through the static factory methods.
 Add this to the top of your C# file: